belle2/basf2/analysis/doc/FullEventInterpretation.rst

 You can turn on and off individual parts of the reconstruction.
 I advise to train with the all parts, and then turn off the parts you don't need in the application.

 Another interesting configuration is given by ``get_fr_channels``, which will return a configuration which is equivalent to the original Full Reconstruction algorithm used by Belle

-Keep in mind, you can write your own configuration.
-E.g. for :math:`B_{s}` particles

 In the training and application steering file you probably will use: